 Little Heath School seeks to foster and promote good relations between people and groups in lots of different ways.
 We promote a whole school ethos that challenges discriminatory language or attitudes.

 RE promotes different values through study of diversity and understanding of other religions and cultures.
-Our Personal Development curriculum has respect and the development of understanding, and valuing individuals, at its core.
-The Project 7 curriculum includes specific lessons on anti bullying and equality and other aspects of Personal Development and our tutorial curriculum focus on friendship, respect and relationships.
+Our Personal Development curriculum, and the development of RSE at Little Heath, has respect and the development of understanding, and valuing individuals, at its core.
+The Project 7, 8 and 9 curricula include specific lessons on anti bullying and equality and other aspects of Personal Development and our tutorial curriculum focus on friendship, respect and relationships.

 We regularly support charity organisations and students lead out three charity fundraising days.

-Newly arrived students benefit from an induction included the opportunity to have a buddy.
-Elsewhere our SMILE Peer Mentoring system supports many of our younger students at transition.
+Newly arrived students benefit from an induction including the opportunity to have a buddy.
+Elsewhere, our SMILE Peer Mentoring system supports many of our younger students at transition.
 There are various opportunities for all students to participate in Student Voice and everyone is encouraged to get involved.

 We have external speakers and visitors to our school and various business and enterprise links.

-Specific ways in which Little Heath Schools has sought to foster good relations in 2019/20:
+Specific ways in which Little Heath School sought to foster good relations in 2021-22

 - Renewed LHS definition of bullying – includes specific mention of particular characteristics